Continuous Sync: build there. Own it here.

 Frontend

-Changes to source code, config files, or dependencies trigger a full rebuild and deploy to your AWS S3 + CloudFront setup.
+Changes to source code, config files, or dependencies trigger a full rebuild and deploy to your frontend host — Cloudflare Workers for full-stack / SSR apps (TanStack, Nuxt), or AWS S3 + CloudFront for static sites.

 Sync Modes